 Will's Berserk Button is supposedly messing with any of the students in New Directions, but he's rather inconsistent about it.

 Beta Couple: Artie/Tina were this in Season 1.
 Mike/Tina and Sam/Quinn (until the latter couple broke up) were this for Season 2, later joined by Puck/Lauren.
-Season 3 has Kurt/Blaine firmly in the beta position, and with season 4 Marley/Jake joined them.
+Season 3 had Kurt/Blaine firmly in the beta position, until Season 4 broke them (and most other) couples up.

 Betty and Veronica: Quinn and Rachel to Finn, Artie and Santana to Brittany, Bieste and Sue to Cooper.